Last updated on November 4, 2025

 Are Finality Counters Errata?

-Personal opinion here: While the ability may be the same, the fact that it's using a counter makes it a whole other kettle of fish.
-As we'll see in a bit, counters can be moved and removed, so I'd be surprised if older cards are changed since that would technically be a buff.
+No, there's no errata on cards that predate finality counters.
+While the ability may be the same, the fact that it's uses a counter makes it a whole other kettle of fish.
+Counters can be moved and removed, so changing older cards to use finality counters would technically change their functionality.

 What if You Bounce a Creature With Finality Counters?